-One who is in quarantine on Purim and cannot distribute Matanot La’Evyonim on his own should donate money by telephone or credit card and fulfill the Mitzvah in this way.
+One who cannot distribute Matanot La’Evyonim on his own should donate money by telephone or credit card and fulfill the Mitzvah in this way.
 This is based on the ruling of the great Rishon Le’Zion, Hagaon Rabbeinu Yitzchak Yosef Shlit”a.

 One who is married should make sure that one’s wife (and older sons and daughters living at home) fulfills the Mitzvah of Matanot La’Evyonim, for because of the hectic atmosphere surrounding the preparations for Purim, she forgets to fulfill this precious Mitzvah.
 If the husband does not donate some money as her agent, she may forget to perform this Mitzvah.